nyorain/vil/readme.md

 # Fuencaliente

-Relatively small vulkan in-app debugging layer that is able to provide live introspection via a debug window/overlay.
+Vulkan in-app debugging layer that is able to provide live introspection via a debug window/overlay.

 ![Example of command viewer 1](docs/pics/sponza-ssao.png)